aspose-words/Aspose.Words-API-References/english/net/aspose.words.saving/pdfimagecolorspaceexportmode/_index.md

 ---
 title: Enum PdfImageColorSpaceExportMode
 second_title: Aspose.Words for .NET API Reference
 description: Aspose.Words.Saving.PdfImageColorSpaceExportMode enum.
-Specifies how the color space will be selected for the images in PDF document in C#
+Specifies how the color space will be selected for the images in PDF document in C#.
 type: docs
 weight: 5260
 url: /net/aspose.words.saving/pdfimagecolorspaceexportmode/